Yu-7 torpedo

 The Yu-7 (鱼-7 (yú-7, fish 7); from 鱼雷 (fish bomb), meaning ‘torpedo’) is a lightweight torpedo developed by the People's Republic of China.
 It entered service in the 1990s as the principal anti-submarine weapon of major People's Liberation Army Navy (PLAN) warships.
-The Yu-7 is a derivative of the Whitehead Alenia Sistemi Subacquei (WASS) A244/S torpedo.
+The Yu-7 is a derivative of the Italian WASS A244/S torpedo.

 Development

 Development of an effective lightweight anti-submarine (ASW) torpedo for the PLAN began in the 1980s.
 The program was probably based on 40 A244/S torpedoes purchased for evaluation from Italy in 1987.
 Additional technology may have been reverse engineered from a United States Mark 46 Mod 2 torpedo recovered from the South China Sea in 1978 by Chinese fishermen.
 Development was carried out by the 705th Institute (also known as Xi'an Precision Machinery Research Institute, 西安精密机械研究所).
 The torpedo was initially equipped with electric propulsion, but inadequate performance led to a redesign powered by Otto fuel II.
 Testing was carried out at the 750 Testing Range in Kunming up to 1988.

 One Chinese source alleges that during the intense technology cooperation between the China and the US in the 1980s, a plan was made to license-produce the Mk 46 Mod 2 in China, though it was not completed due to its steep price.
-Nevertheless, Chinese personnel visited the torpedo-producing facilities at Honeywell, watched the testing of Mk 46 Mod 5 torpedoes, and signed a 1985 contract that involved the purchase of four completed Mk 46 Mod 2 torpedoes, a maintenance facility, and technical documents by China.
+Nevertheless, Chinese personnel visited the torpedo-producing facilities at Honeywell, watched the testing of Mk 46 Mod 5 torpedoes, and signed a 1985 contract for China to purchase four completed Mk 46 Mod 2 torpedoes, a maintenance facility, and technical documents.
 The same source claims that China has also studied the Mark 32 surface vessel torpedo tubes on a Pakistani frigate.